clojure-lsp/clojure-lsp/docs/settings.md

 ##### refer

-Whether to enable sort of `:import` form.
+Whether to enable sort of `:refer` form.

+- `:max-line-length`: the max refers to keep at same line before breaking the line.
+Default `80`.

 ### Snippets